-In previous related work, DNNs were integrated into a wide range of navigation tasks.
+In previous related work, DNNs were integrated into many navigation tasks.
 One of the first works in the field is the robust IMU double integration, the RIDI approach \cite{yan2018ridi}, in which neural networks were trained to regress linear velocities from inertial sensors to constrain the accelerometer readings.
-In \cite{herath2020ronin}, the device orientation, in addition to the accelerometer and gyroscopes readings, was used as input to a DNN architecture to regress the user velocity in 2D which was then integrated to obtain a position.
+In \cite{herath2020ronin}, the device orientation, in addition to the accelerometer and gyroscopes readings, was used as input to a DNN architecture to regress the user velocity in 2D that was then integrated to obtain a position.
 For land vehicle navigation, a DNN model was presented to overcome the inaccurate dynamics and observation models of wheel odometry for localization, named RINS-W \cite{brossard2019learning}.
-In \cite{or2022learning}, recurrent neural networks were employed to learn the geometrical and kinematic features of the motion of a vehicle to regress the process noise covariance in a linear Kalman filter framework.
-In \cite{liu2021vehicle}, DNN-based multi-models together with an EKF were proposed to deal with GNSS outages.
-In \cite{or2022hybrid} it was demonstrated that the integration of DNN into classical signal processing algorithms can boost navigation performance.
+In \cite{or2023learning}, recurrent neural networks were employed to learn the geometrical and kinematic features of the motion of a vehicle to regress the process noise covariance in a linear Kalman filter framework.
+In \cite{liu2021vehicle}, DNN-based multi-models combined with an EKF were proposed to deal with GNSS outages.
+In \cite{or2022hybrid} it was demonstrated that integrating DNN into classical signal processing algorithms can boost navigation performance.
 To the authors' best knowledge, this is the first work to suggest an end-to-end solution based on DNNs to find the yaw mounting angle of an IMU sensor.